zanway578/usda-fdc-api-dotnet/README.md

 // Must inject HTTP client as a dependency var client = new HttpClient();

-// Create objecrt containing criteria for foods we want to search var listCriteria = new FoodListCriteria()
+// Create object containing criteria for foods we want to search var listCriteria = new FoodListCriteria()
 {
     DataType = new[] { FdcDataType.Foundation },